Ukraine Health Reform: Leapfrogging to a Modern Health System. Talk with Dr Ulana Suprun. 23 April, 2018 7:30pm

 Ukraine's President Petro Poroshenko awarded Dr. Suprun and Marko Suprun Ukrainian citizenship in July 2015, "in the national interest of Ukraine."
 In September 2015 Dr. Ulana Suprun was appointed director of the School of Rehabilitation Medicine at the Ukrainian Catholic University.
 She also was invited to be a consultant for the Ukrainian Parliamentary Committee on Health and worked on new laws regarding Rehabilitation and Emergency Medicine.
 Through her efforts, two new professions-physical and occupational therapist-were introduced into Ukraine and academic programs to allow for training of these specialists were approved by the Ministry of Education.

 On July 27, 2016 Ukraine's Cabinet of Ministers approved a resolution appointing Ulana Suprun, MD as the acting Minister of Health of Ukraine.
-Since that time Dr. Suprun and her team are actively working on transforming Ukrainian healthcare into a modern Western system.
-The dramatic changes needed to improve equal access to quality healthcare for all Ukrainians – including introduction of a national health insurance and pharmaceutical price control and reimbursement – are to be implemented in early 2017.
+Since that time Dr. Suprun and her team are actively working on transforming step by step the Ukrainian healthcare into a modern Western system.